WSN-2012/Bundle-Express/README.md

 The project is also using a storage option in order to store encrypted bundles.

 ### Building
-The BPF is included as a submodule and it is built automatically when building the service.
+The BPF is included as a submodule and it is built automatically.
 It is possible to configure several settings in the configuration file.
 Follow the below steps to build BPF.

 1.  `git clone --recursive https://github.com/WSN-2012/Bundle-Express.git`